vpra711/vpra711/README.md

 Hi, I'm an Engineer(specialized in computer science), like to develop and explore technologies

-big fan of developer tools and how they slove problems

-I like low level technologies
+big fan of developer tools and I like low level technologies

 I wanted to be a teacher(sometimes)